cocotb/cocotb/documentation/source/coroutines.rst

         yield [Timer(timeout), RisingEdge(dut.ready)]

-The trigger that caused execution to resume is passed back to the coroutine, allowing them to distinguish which trigger fired:
+The trigger that caused execution to resume is passed back to the `coroutine`, allowing them to distinguish which trigger fired:

 .. code-block:: python